AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-gotowebinar.md

    ![](assets/image2015-5-14-14-3a58-3a54.png)

 1. ¡Excelente!
-Ahora el evento se sincroniza y programa mediante **GoToWebinar**.
+Ahora el evento está sincronizado y programado por **GoToWebinar**.

    ![](assets/image2015-5-14-15-3a0-3a47.png)